Worthy Quotes

 The Cosmos According To NASA

-By using inference exclusively, the scientific cosmos consists of the lone universe where everything is energy and human consciousness is nowhere to be found.
-Furthermore, 95.4% of the universe is unknown, and whether particles exist in the remaining 4.6% is a matter of debate.
-It is a universe full of unsolved questions, problems, and mysteries, such as “What Exist,” “Is Consciousness Ultimate Reality?” the “Cosmological Constant Problem,” the “Mind-Body Problem,” the “Central Mystery of Quantum Mechanics,” and “Why Is There Something Rather Than Nothing?”
+By using inference exclusively, the scientific cosmos consists of a single universe in which everything is energy and human consciousness is nowhere to be found.
+Furthermore, 95.4% of the universe remains “dark”, and whether particles exist in the remaining 4.6% is debated.
+Moreover, it is a universe full of unsolved questions, problems, and mysteries, such as “What Exist?”
+“Is Consciousness Ultimate Reality?” the “Cosmological Constant Problem,” the “Mind-Body Problem,” the “Central Mystery of Quantum Mechanics,” and “Why Is There Something Rather Than Nothing?”
 At the same time, humanity cannot have its consciousness.

-To understand the scope and limits of science, it is essential first to comprehend the scope and limits of human knowledge.
+To understand the scope and limits of science, it is essential first to comprehend the limits of How Humans Know What They Know.

 The Cosmos According to Buddha